-(l) implement a range of controls to achieve and maintain security in networks, in particular:

-- (i) transmission facilities such as transmission cables should be well maintained and, in case of emergency situation, the facilities should be repaired as quickly as possible; - (ii) Single Point of Failure analysis should be conducted and measures put in place to ensure that no single points of failure exist across the network, as far as is practically possible.
-Where Single Point of Failure involves third parties who the network facility and service provider has no influence or has minimum influence over negotiations should be conducted with the third party to agree on mitigation actions, possibly involving sharing the cost; - (iii) switching facilities for telecommunication services should be well maintained and their traffic load should be monitored constantly and, in case of an emergency situation, the traffic should be promptly switched to back-up facilities or other routes in order to avoid traffic congestion; - (iv) in the case of denial of service attacks, the switching facilities such as routers must process a larger amount of traffic compared to an ordinary situation, and the Network facility and service providers should implement a control to limit the traffic to an allowable level; - (v) within the data centre, IT equipment serving business critical systems should, where practicable, be of high availability; and - (m) deploy effective network management system that covers fault management, configuration management, performance management, security management and traffic management.
+- (l) Implement a range of controls to achieve and maintain security in Networks, in particular: - (i) Transmission facilities such as transmission cables should be well maintained and, in case of emergency situation, the facilities should be repaired as quickly as possible; - (ii) Single Point of Failure analysis should be conducted and measures put in place to ensure that no single points of failure exist across the Network, as far as is practically possible.
+Where Single Point of Failure involves third parties who the Network facilities and service provider has no influence or has minimum influence over negotiations should be conducted with the third party to agree on mitigation actions, possibly involving sharing the cost; - (iii) Switching facilities for telecommunication services should be well maintained and their traffic load should be monitored constantly and, in case of an emergency situation, the traffic should be promptly switched to back-up facilities or other routes in order to avoid traffic congestion; - (iv) In the case of denial of service attacks (DoS), switching facilities including routers shall process a higher volume of traffic than in ordinary situation, and the Network facilities and service providers shall implement a control to limit the traffic to an allowable level; - (v) Within the data centre, IT equipment serving business critical systems should, where practicable, be of high availability; and - (vi) Deploy an effective Network management system that covers fault management, configuration management, performance management, security management and traffic management.